Sexual consent: Other views

 Jed Rubenfeld of Yale Law School wrote in a review that consent should not be the main criterion to judge whether a sexual contact is legal or not.
 First, in stark contrast to other legal areas (e.g. qualification for a mortgage or an insurance, see misrepresentation), there is generally no requirement to be truthful before obtaining sexual consent.
 Though rape by deception is punishable, it usually does not refer to honesty in relationship matters.
 Likewise, laws do not offer any recourse in case sexual consent has been given based on false premises.
 His second point is that rape laws intend to protect sexual autonomy, but yet the only thing that can override somebody's autonomy is coercion, or exploiting somebody's incapacitation.
 By their strict definition, non-consensual situations only imply a disagreement, and thus, they can be resolved by simply walking away.
 Therefore, in Rubenfeld's view, the defenselessness of a person, or the use (or threat) of force, is the only criterion which can define rape in a logical way.
+In a reply, Tom Dougherty defends sexual consent, but proposes that any deception that was significant in duping anybody into sexual consent should be punished, as a new kind of sexual crime that is legally separate from abuse and rape.

 Affirmative consent approaches are not always practiced in BDSM, because in some BDSM encounters, participants agree to "consensual non-consent."

 Non-consensual condom removal, also called "stealthing", is the practice of a man covertly removing a condom when his sex partner has only consented to safer condom-protected sex.
 Alexandra Brodsky wrote an article in the Columbia Journal of Law and Gender calling for "stealthing" to be legally considered as a kind of sexual assault, but also reviewed the difficulties in doing so: In all legal areas, breaking an agreement usually is not considered a crime, and that misrepresenting one's true intentions does not make a sexual act illegal.
 Thus, the most successful argument for making stealthing punishable would be the inherent pregnancy and infection risk of unprotected intercourse.
 The women who experienced "stealthing" had to pay for emergency contraception and faced concerns about pregnancy or sexually transmitted infections, and some women felt that it was a type of rape.
 Stealthing is a type of domestic violence that is called "reproductive coercion"; it includes taking off condoms or poking holes in condoms.
+In the UK prosecutorial guidance is that such acts may vitiate consent, citing Assange v Sweden and R v Lawrance (R v Lawrance [2020] EWCA Crim 971).